 We have open positions in all of the currently running projects for bachelor's, master's and PhD students.
 Feel free to contact us at awenzlaw(at)uni-mainz.de.
-There is also an open PhD position for the QUANTUS-V project.
-For further info, see here: PhD position
+There is currently an open PhD/Postdoc position!
+For further info, see here: PhD/Postdoc position

 Within the QUANTUS and BECCAL consortia we are aiming at enabling applications for quantum technologies outside of the laboratory.